-This knob controls the level of the signal from external sources, such as tape or CD/iPod player.
+This knob controls the level of the signal from external sources, such as CD player or iPod.
 Turn the knob until the VU meter registers as close to 0 dB as possible so the signal will be properly calibrated.

 4.4.7 Talk Back (Control)